ThinkParQ/beegfs-csi-driver/docs/deployment.md

 cluster among all k8s clusters accessing this BeeGFS file system.

-From the project directory, deploy the application files found in the *examples/dyn/* directory, including a storage class, a PVC, and a pod which mounts a volume using the BeeGFS CSI driver:
+From the project directory, deploy the application files found in the *examples/dyn/* directory, including a Storage Class, a PVC, and a pod which mounts a volume using the BeeGFS CSI driver:

 ```bash